opencog/sensory/DesignLearn-A.md

 a self-assembly of pieces that can figure out how to reason, deduce, prove, use logic and discover axioms.
 A system that can perceive structure, in a "sensori-" way, and can manipulate structure, in a "motor" kind of way.
-So a sensori-motor system that percives structure, and acts on, manipulates that structure.
+So a sensori-motor system that perceives structure, and acts on, manipulates that structure.

 ### Perceiving structure